clementbrizard/talk-to-indico-api/README.md

 Python version used : `Python 3.8.0`.

+Set-up :
+  - First clone and set-up the [indico docker repo](https://github.com/clementbrizard/indico-containers)
+  - Clone this repo
-Set-up : `pip install -r requirements.txt`.
+  - At root of this repo : `pip install -r requirements.txt`.